-Mathematics 90 is the first course in the algebra sequence.
-Students will solve linear equations and applications, graph lines, solve systems of linear equations, perform polynomial and rational expression arithmetic, solve equations involving algebraic fractions, factor polynomials, and solve quadratic equations by factoring and utilizing the Quadratic Formula.
-Prerequisite: MATH-051 or MATH-051LL (with a grade of C or better) or equivalent assessment score. --Not transferable
+Students will solve linear equations, systems of linear equations, equations involving algebraic fractions, and quadratic equations by factoring and utilizing the Quadratic Formula.
+These skills will be applied to set up and solve application problems.
+Other topics include how to graph lines, perform arithmetic with both polynomial and rational expressions, and how to factor polynomials.
+Prerequisite: MATH-051 or MATH-051LL (with a grade of C or better) or equivalent assessment score.